ctrich/Capstone/README.md

 	LoginController.java line 120

 ### Alerts user if there is an appointment within 15 minutes of the user’s log-in.
-	found in LoginController.java line 125
+	Found in LoginController.java line 125

 ### Provides the ability to generate each  of the following reports:

-•   number of appointment types by month
+•   Number of appointment types by month
 	Found in ReportsController.java

-•   the schedule for each consultant
+•   The schedule for each consultant
 	Found in ReportsController.java

-•   one additional report of your choice
+•   One additional report of your choice
 	Found in ReportsController.java